 Follow-up of the children of The Raine Study participants: 2016 – 2018

-The children (Gen3) of our participants (Gen2) were once again invited to take part in the Raine Study to have the same measurements done on them as were done on them at a similar age.
-Information was also collected on the children aged between 2 and 10 years old as a control group for the Australian Autism Bank.
+A small group of children (Gen3) of our original Gen2 participants were invited to take part in the Raine Study to have the same measures performed on them as were done on their parents at a similar age.
+Information was also collected on children aged between 2 and 10 years old as a control group for the Australian Autism Bank.
 Family questionnaires were completed and the child’s height, weight, waist, hip and head circumference, skin folds and blood pressure were all measured.
 Assessments were also conducted to measure motor control and language development and biological samples collected.

 Study of The Raine Study grandparents (Gen0) and parents (Gen1) Breast Density: 2018 to 2019

-Following a breast density scan being conducted on our main cohort (Gen2) female participants, their mothers (Gen1) and grandmothers (Gen0) were invited to have the same breast density tests done on them.
+Following the breast density scan being conducted on our main cohort (Gen2) female participants as part of the twenty-eight year follow-up, their mothers (Gen1) and grandmothers (Gen0) were invited to have the same breast density tests done for them.
 The device used is called TiBS (Transillumination Breast Spectroscopy) and is used to determine how much fatty tissue and dense tissue there is in breasts.
 Increased breast density is a strong risk factor for breast cancer in older women.
 At this study, the women also had their height, weight and resting blood pressure measured, complete questionnaires and had a blood sample taken.